Cyril Hanouna: Controversies

-In November and December 2016, the Superior Council of Audiovisual launched two administrative procedures against Touche Pas a Mon Poste because of frequent humiliations and sexist and homophobic statements during the broadcast.
+In November and December 2016, the Conseil supérieur de l'audiovisuel (CSA) launched two administrative procedures against Touche Pas a Mon Poste because of frequent humiliations and sexist and homophobic statements during the broadcast.
 In one segment of the show, Hanouna posted a fake gay dating profile online using a torso picture of gay model Max Emerson and mocked the men who responded to the profile while he was live on air.
 The segment triggered nearly 20,000 complaints to regulators and condemnation from LGBT groups.

+In two decisions in 2016, sanctions were leveled on C8 by the CSA, requiring the network to suspend advertising during the program "Touche pas à mon poste" for a period on one-week (3 Nov 2016) and a period of two weeks (7 Dec 2016).
+In November 2019, the first advertising suspension was deemed unjustified by the Conseil d'État, which condemned the CSA to pay C8 a record €1.1m in lost advertising revenues.
+In 2017, the CSA levied a record €3m fine for the "baba hotline" segment.
+The Conseil d'État upheld the two-week advertising suspension and the €3m fine.

 In December 2016, the French association of LGBT journalists counted 42 sexist and homophobic jokes, and describes him as an unapologetic promoter of homophobia.